-On July 24, 2019, our Board established and adopted a director compensation plan for its non-executive directors (the "Director Compensation Plan"), replacing the previous plan that had been in place since July 1, 2016.
-The Director Compensation Plan, which became effective as of July 1, 2019, provides for the semi-annual payment of fees to non-management directors who are not otherwise compensated under a formal management agreement.
+On January 26, 2022, following a recommendation from the Compensation Committee, our Board adopted a revised director compensation plan for its non-executive directors (the "2022 Director Compensation Plan"), replacing the previous director compensation plan that had been in effect since July 1, 2019.

-Under the Director Compensation Plan, during our most recently completed financial year:

-- Each non-executive director of First Mining received \$50,000 as an annual retainer for serving as a director; - The Chairman of the Board received an additional \$10,000 for serving as Chairman of the Board; - The Chair of each Board committee received an additional \$5,000 for serving as a Chair of a Board committee; - Each non-executive director received a meeting fee of \$1,000 for each Board meeting and Board committee meeting attended by the director during 2021; and

-Each non-executive director received an additional \$2,000 per year as reimbursement of out-of-pocket expenses incurred by the director, with receipts with respect to such expenses to be provided upon request by the Company.
+The Board has established a flat fee structure for all independent directors.
+For 2024 the annual Board retainer paid to independent directors was \$55,500.
+In addition to the board membership retainer, the Chair of the Board receives an additional \$10,500 for serving as the Chair of the Board and the Chairs of each Board committee receives an additional \$5,250 annually.
+Additionally, each non-executive director receives a meeting fee of \$1,000 for each Board meeting and Board committee meeting attended by the director.
+Independent directors receive an additional \$2,000 per year as reimbursement of out-of-pocket expenses incurred by the director, with receipts with respect to such expenses to be provided upon request by the Company.

+All fees under are paid out semi-annually, on January 1st and July 1st of each year.

-No director fees were paid in 2021 to Mr. Daniel W. Wilton, the Company's CEO, for serving on the Board.
+No director fees were paid in 2024 to Mr. Daniel W. Wilton, the Company's CEO, for serving on the Board.